Remove Fear and Eliminate Many of Your Challenges

 3. Make a list of the ways that fear is holding you back.
 If some part of your life is in complete turmoil, it’s likely that you made poor decisions in the past.
 How did fear affect your decision-making abilities at that time?

 5. Practice dealing with discomfort.
 Take a situation that you find mildly uncomfortable.
-Perhaps it’s eating peas or talking to an attractive member of the opposite sex.
+Perhaps it’s eating peas or talking to an attractive student of the opposite sex.
 Force yourself to deal with small doses of the discomfort, and increase the level of exposure over time.

 * Although it’s challenging to give up the habit of avoidance, you’ll be surprised at how much you can tolerate.